-Yes, that’s what I’m saying: you’re not alone.
-Karen Dwyer and Marlina Davidson are researchers at the University of Nebraska-Omaha who in 2012 carried out a survey of eight hundred and fifteen college students around the topic of stage fright in public speaking.
+If you’re one of them, you’re not alone.
+Karen Dwyer and Marlina Davidson are researchers at the University of Nebraska-Omaha.
+In 2012 they carried out a survey of eight hundred and fifteen college students around the topic of stage fright in public speaking.
 The survey asked students to select from a list of the most common fears including such favourites as death, deep waters, heights, money problems, flying, public speaking and getting stuck in a lift with a man eating octopus*.
 Guess which won out?
 Yes, as Seinfeld rightly pointed out, most people would rather be in the casket than giving the eulogy.

 Dwyer and Davidson’s study confirmed it again: